-Missing Two-Year-Old Milwaukee Girl Found Dead Along The Highway
+Missing 2-Year-Old Milwaukee Girl Found Dead Along The Highway

 — FOX6 News (@fox6now) March 16, 2019

 An off-duty Milwaukee public works employee was on his way home from work when he spotted something out of the ordinary alongside the Highway 218.
-Upon closer surveillance he realized it was a blanket.
+Upon closer inspection, he realized it was a blanket.
 Wrapped up inside was the body of Noelani Robinson.
 He then called in the police who determined that she was indeed the child they’d been searching for.

-This was of course not the news the Milwaukee Police Department had been hoping for.
+This was, of course, not the news the Milwaukee Police Department had been hoping for.
 In fact, they’d been led to believe by her father that she was still alive.
 After being taken into custody on Wednesday, Higgins offered the authorities information about his daughter’s location.
 This information was later “proven to be untrue,” according to NBC News.

 Higgins now faces murder charges for the death of Sierra Robinson as well as his suspected connection to his daughter’s death.
 He also allegedly shot a second woman inside of the apartment on Monday.
 That individual survived her injuries.